vikingeducation/project_danebook/README.md

 ========
 Welcome to Spacebook!
 This is a full stack facebook clone application... in space!

-Click here for to see it on [heroku](https://peaceful-fjord-47199.herokuapp.com).
+Click here to see it on [heroku](https://peaceful-fjord-47199.herokuapp.com).

 You can create a new account or login with these credentials:
 ####Username: harry_potter@hogwarts.edu
 ####Password: password

-Once you've logged in, you will be taken to your timeline.
+Once you've logged in, you will be taken to your timeline, from which you can

 #Do things like...
 * Search for users using the search bar at the top